amitesh4u/HexagonalArchitectureDemo/README.md

 ```
 mvn clean verify -Dspring.profiles.active=code-inspection -DskipTests=true
 ```
-## Running SONAR from Zip file with JDK 17+ on your system
+## Running SONAR from Zip file with JDK 17+ on the system
 * As per May 2024, Sonar supports up to JDK17 with some issues with ElasticSearch.
 * So if you have any latest version of JDK installed then please install JDK 17 separately.
 * Create an Environment variable to point to the Java executable file of JDK17 i.e.